libmir/dcv/README.md

 waitKey();
 destroyFigures(); // free all allocated figures
 ```
 - In the new API, all functions accept slice shells as Slice!(T*, N) as input.
 On the other hand, API functions return RC-allocated Slice!(RCI!T, N).
 In this way, ref-counted slices can be passed to API functions like input.lightScope.
+It is recommended to avoid using lightScope in loop bodies; instead, create a lightScope outside of the loop body before using it.
+It has a performance bottleneck.
 - nogc capabilities of mir libraries and dplug:core are utilized when needed.
 - ThreadPool of dplug:core is used in the entire library for parallelism.
 - class Image and class Figure use manual memory management.
 A call of function destroyFigures deallocates all allocated figures automatically.
 If an Image instance is initialized with non-null ubyte[] data, this time, the Image instance behaves like a slice shell, and it does not attempt to deallocate the borrowed data slice.